Reflecting on our partnership with The BioIndustry Association

 We want to say a massive thank you to the BIA for all their support over the last year, and we look forward to continuing our relationship in the future.

-March is Ovarian Cancer Awareness Month, join our Step Challenge and take 295,000 steps to fund life-saving research.
+March is Ovarian Cancer Awareness Month, join our Step Challenge and walk 100km to fund life-saving research.
 Together we can help more women survive ovarian cancer.

-Your support funds vital ovarian cancer research, learn all about the incredible work that our scientists are working on to help prevent ovarian cancer, diagnose it early and develop effective, personalised treatments.
+Your support funds vital ovarian cancer research.
+Learn all about the incredible work that our scientists have been working on in 2022 to help prevent ovarian cancer, diagnose it early and develop effective, personalised treatments.